trustyou/example-meta-review-dump/README.md

 example-meta-review-dump
 ========================

-Demonstrates how to download a flat file containing meta-reviews of all hotels in TrustYou's database from the "trustyou-api" Amazon S3 bucket.
+Demonstrates how to download a flat file containing meta-reviews of all hotels in TrustYou's database from the "trustyou-api" Amazon S3 bucket, and how to process the downloaded JSON data.

 Installation
 ------------